DesiQuintans/Pistol_Pilferer/README.md

         - Shield:           Ballistic shield (with viewing window)
         - Health:           Health sausage

-6. Sosigs have low base health, but better-armoured sosigs are a little tougher and behave more aggressively.
+6. Sosigs have low base health, but better-armoured sosigs behave more aggressively.
 All sosigs sneak and crawl faster in general.
-Better sosigs shoot sooner, resist more damage, are harder to stun and suppress, and stay stunned and suppressed for a shorter time (they're braver because of their armour).
+Better sosigs shoot sooner, are harder to stun and suppress, and stay stunned and suppressed for a shorter time (they're braver because of their armour).
 7. Supply point guards can't move, and can't really fight back against you if you shoot them fast enough.
 This is sort of a hack to make sure that they don't leave the supply points so you don't have to go hunting for them.